Foam rollers are everywhere.

 It also was noted that foam rolling can decrease muscle viscosity.
 This makes the muscle more flexible as it becomes less and less resistant to an opposing motion.

-In a Canadian study, they found that foam rolling for only 90 seconds had 3 main benefits:
+In a Canadian study, they found that foam rolling for only 90 seconds had three main benefits:

 - Decreases muscle soreness